kurokobo/awx-on-k3s/tips/uninstall.md

 awx.awx.ansible.com "awx" deleted
 ```

-Or, you can delete all resources in specific namespace by deleting that namespace.
-PVs cannot be deleted in this way since the PVs are namespace-independent resources, so they need to be deleted manually.
+You can also delete all resources in the specific namespace by deleting the namespace.
+Any PVs cannot be deleted in this way since the PVs are namespace-independent resources, so they need to be deleted manually.

 ```bash
 $ kubectl delete ns awx